 Galactagogues are substances that encourage human milk production.
-Breastfeeding mothers will often consume, in some form or another, any of the following common galactagogues:
+Breastfeeding people will often consume, in some form or another, any of the following common galactagogues:

-For my lactation quick bread, I stuck with the 2 that I always have on hand (oatmeal and flaxseed) and purchased a canister of Brewer’s yeast and got to baking.
+For this lactation quick bread, I stuck with the two ingredients that I always have on hand (oatmeal and flaxseed) and purchased a canister of brewer’s yeast and got to baking.

 DO LACTATION FOODS REALLY WORK?